Online study creates the need for accommodations that are different from those needed for traditional, in-class study.

 The law allows the college to request this documentation when the student requests accommodations.

 Supporting documentation may include: Psychological/Psycho-educational Evaluation or Medical Documentation of your disability.

 PLEASE NOTE: An IEP or 504 Plan are NOT proof of a disability

 In order to receive support services through the Access and Equity office, follow the steps outlined below.
 Should you have any questions about this process, feel free to contact our office at anytime.

-If you have been accepted for admission at SUNY Delhi and would like to register with Access and Equity Services, please submit the Self Disclosure Form, which was included in your acceptance packet, along with all to:
+If you have been accepted for admission at SUNY Delhi and would like to register with Access and Equity Services, please submit the Self Disclosure Form, and upload all required documentation or send to: